LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

       not be changed without first calling :c:func:`SPRKStepReInit()`.

       If this routine is not called, the Lagrange interpolation module will be used.
+      Our testing indicates that Lagrange interpolation does a better job of conserving quantites than Hermite interpolation.